Week 20 at a glance

 In this article: 📝

-- What should you feel at 20 weeks pregnant?
+- Baby development at 20 weeks

-- What should I be doing at 20 weeks pregnant?
+- Pregnancy symptoms at 20 weeks

 Your 20-week fetus has all its systems going and is focusing on getting bigger every day.